OCorry/pands-problem-sheet/README.md

+SecondString.py

+The purpose of this program was to allow the user to input a sentence and use code to output a second string with every second letter in reverse order.
+To allow the user to input the sentence (originalSentence) in the terminal, I used the input() function, followed by ‘Please enter a sentence:”.
+The next step was to source code to obtain the output requested.
+To print the secondString in reverse, I got my code from https://www.w3schools.com/python/python_howto_reverse_string.asp.
+This started at the end of the string and worked backwards.
+However, as the program also needed to be able to print every second letter in reverse order, so I needed to alter this code.
+I found code from https://stackoverflow.com/questions/53769570/printing-even-characters-with-strings-in-python to print every second letter.
+I incorporated the two ideas from the two sources to make [::-2].
+Meaning that starting at the very end of the string, the program would output every second letter.
+If I had used [43::-2], I would have gotten the same output (as there are 43 indexes in the sentence.
+However, because I was starting from the very end of the sentence in this case, I didn’t need to specify the index number.
+The final step was to call the print() function to print the output of the program in the terminal; .o zletrv pu o wr cu h

 Number of e’s.py

 The purpose of the program was to count the number of e’s in the Moby Dick text.
 It was not specified if I needed to count upper or lower case here so I went on the assumption that it was lower case only as the e in the request was a lower case e.